simonknittel/static-site-generator/CONTRIBUTE.md

 Coding standards/style and linting
 ---
 We included [SCSS-Lint](https://github.com/brigade/scss-lint) as linter for the styles source files.
 You will find the rules in [.scss-lint.yml](./.scss-lint.yml).
 You should configure your editor/IDE to lint your code on the fly (i.e Sublime Text 3: [Sublime​Linter-contrib-scss-lint](https://packagecontrol.io/packages/Sublime​Linter-contrib-scss-lint)).
-You can also lint the files with the Gulp task `lint:styles`.
+You can also lint the files with the Gulp task [lint:styles](./gulpfile.babel.js#L51).

 JavaScript
 ===